-Figure 10-3 - Input Select Example
+Figure 7-3 - Input Select Example

-10.8 STAGING
+7.8 STAGING

 Staging objects are used to perform staging of binary outputs for control related purposes, but can also be used to trigger other control logic if deemed necessary.
 Each Staging object provides support for multiple staged outputs (as few as two, as many as eight), each with a dedicated setpoint, feedback status, and runtime timer.
-Stages can be configurably transitioned for lead/lag, and wear leveling.
+Stages can be configurably transitional for lead/lag, and wear leveling.
+The MatrixBBC supports up to a maximum of 16 Staging objects.